Learn about smart meters

 Basic or analogue meters generally have a dial that spins around, recording your consumption in kWh.

-Find out more on the different types of meters and how to read them here.
+Find out more on the different types of meters and how to read them.

 Who are Intellihub?

-View the video here from which explains the Intellihub Tech Tracker service.
+Watch the video, which explains the Intellihub Tech Tracker service.

 Are smart meters safe?

-Health authorities around the world, including ARPANSA and the World Health Organization (WHO), have examined the scientific evidence regarding possible health effects from smart meters.
+Health authorities worldwide, including ARPANSA and the World Health Organisation (WHO), have examined the scientific evidence regarding the possible health effects of smart meters.
 Current research indicates that there are no established health effects from smart meters.

 For more information on smart meter safety, visit the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) website.